Eunice Barber

-Eunice Barber (born November 17, 1974 in Freetown, Sierra Leone) is a Sierra Leonean athlete competing in heptathlon and long jump.
+Eunice Claudia Barber (born November 17, 1974, in Freetown, Sierra Leone) is a Sierra Leonean-French athlete competing in heptathlon and long jump.
 Barber initially competed for Sierra Leone and then for France from 1999 onwards.
 She won the heptathlon at the World Athletics Championships in 1999, the long jump in 2003 and finished second in heptathlon in 2003 and 2005.

 Debut

 Barber participated in the 1992 Olympic Games in Barcelona in the heptathlon and 100 m hurdles.
 She also participated in the heptathlon at the 1993 World Championships in Stuttgart, but failed to finish.

 Breakthrough

 At the 1995 World Championships in Gothenburg, she beat her personal bests in six (out of seven) events in the heptathlon and finished in fourth place.
 The same year, she won the gold medal in long jump at the All-Africa Games in Harare.
 The next year, she finished fifth in the heptathlon at the 1996 Olympic Games in Atlanta.
 In those games, she also participated in the long jump (but did not qualify for the final).